skytable/client-rust/README.md

 ```

 You can now establish a connection by using `skytable::AsyncConnection::new()`, adding `.await`s wherever
 necessary.
-Do note that you'll the [Tokio runtime](https://tokio.rs).
+Do note that you'll use the [Tokio runtime](https://tokio.rs).

 ## Using both `sync` and `async` APIs